12 Times Airlines Went Above and Beyond for Their Passengers

 A delayed Mesa Airlines flight left travelers stuck in Tulsa, Oklahoma for approximately five hours.
 The plane’s pilot treated the patient passengers to burgers, ordering 70 of ’em to feed the hungry (and increasingly cranky) lot.
 Clearly, this fella took a page from the pizza pilot’s playbook.
 If you want good customer service, these airlines are tops in the world.

 In 2013, WestJet shocked and delighted passengers traveling from Toronto’s Pearson International Airport to Calgary in the form of a Christmas miracle.
 According to the Daily News, a virtual Santa asked passengers what they’d like for Christmas before boarding their flight.
 Upon arrival in Calgary, these airline customers were shocked to see the very gifts they asked for come down the baggage carousel before their luggage.
 Presents included a new snowboard and an Android tablet.
 That certainly took the sting out of holiday travel.
+Fly with the most awarded airlines of 2019.
+You deserve it.

 One in a million